deductive-ai/aws-setup/FAQ.md

 terraform init
 ```

-3. Create new workspace (mainly for multi-tenant environments)
+3. Create new workspace (for multi-tenant environments)

 ```bash
 terraform workspace new <tenant>